m4rc0s/cash_book/README.md

 Have you seen a **CashBook** before?
 If not take a look [here](https://www.amazon.com/cash-log-book/s?k=cash+log+bookhttps:/) and you will undestand what's this.

 There's no purposes as product.
 Its just for Rust practicing and fun!
-Fell free to clone and modify.
-Feel free to ask for features and do your contributions;
+Feel free (sincerilly, feel free) to clone and modify, to ask for features and add your contributions;

 # Running Project Locally